apache/echarts-doc/en/option/series/graph.md

 )}}

 ## categories(Array)
-the category of node classification，which is optional.
+the category of node classification, which is optional.
 If there is a classification of nodes, the category of each node could be assigned through [data[i].category](~series-graph.data.category).
 And the style of category would also be applied in the style of nodes. [legend](~legend) could be shown and flltered based on `categories`.

 ### name(string)
-name of category，which is used to correspond with [legend](~legend) and format the content of [tooltip](~tooltip).
+name of category, which is used to correspond with [legend](~legend) and format the content of [tooltip](~tooltip).

 {{ use: partial-symbol(
     prefix='##',